TACIXAT/JavaRE/README.md

 # Goal

 Initally cloning WASMFile for Java class files.
 Once I can parse and disassemble the goal is to make a nice RE framework.
+Let's see what I can get done in a weekend!

 ## Target Features